-Spinal Cord Injury BC Peer member with a T6-T7 paraplegic injury
+Spinal Cord Injury BC peer with a T6-T7 paraplegic injury

 My name is Thorston, and I’ve been in a chair since 2007.
 I am from Kelowna.